vlang/v/vlib/pg/README.md

+## Description:

+`pg` is a wrapper for the PostgreSQL client library.
+It provides access to a PostgreSQL DB server.

 Before you can use this module, you must first have PostgreSQL installed on your system.
 To do this, find your OS and perform the actions listed.

 **NOTE**: These instructions are meant only as a convenience.
 If your OS is not listed or you need extra help, [go here](https://www.postgresql.org/download/).